Ekab: Geography

+Xaman-Há

+The archeological site of Xaman-Há ("northern waters") was likely established by the Ekab kingdom.

 European Contact

-In 1502 on Christopher Columbus's fourth voyage to America he made contact with an Ekab merchant's ship.
-After this, the news of Europe spread throughout the Maya world.
+In 1502, on Christopher Columbus' fourth voyage to America, he made contact with an Ekab merchants ship.

-In 1511 a Spanish ship was caught in a storm and destroyed.
+In 1511, a Spanish ship was caught in a storm and destroyed.
 The survivors were taken as slaves by Ekab.
 Maya slaves were allowed to work their way up.
 By the time of formal contact with the Spaniards they had wives and children.

 In 1517 Francisco Hernández de Córdoba sailed to Isla Mujeres where he found the ruins of a Maya village and an observatory.
 They continued inland and made contact with the Mayans.
-They attacked the Mayans but were defeated, but managed to take two prisoners as translators.
+They attacked the Mayans, were defeated, but managed to take two prisoners as translators.

 Juan de Grijalva visited Cozumel in 1518 and observed Zama and Xel Ha.
 Hernán Cortés visited Ekab on his way to conquer the Aztecs in 1519.

 Between 1527 and 1547 there were three attempts to conquer Yucatán.
-In the first two the Spaniards were easily defeated, but as smallpox spread through Mesoamerica the Maya population was decimated.
+In the first two the Spaniards were easily defeated, but as smallpox spread through Mesoamerica and the Maya population was decimated.
 The final conquest was between 1542 and 1547.
 The conquistadores started in the west and worked their way towards Ekab.
 Cozumel was the last part of the Ekab to be conquered.